Posts contain affiliate links, see disclosure for more details.

 Another way to make money from a blog is with display advertising.
 The more traffic you have, the more money you can make from ads, though they do affect your user experience so it’s worth considering the implications of that.
 When I first started using ads I earned pennies, but as my traffic has grown I’ve been able to join a new ad agency and my income from ads has increased significantly.

 The last way I’ve made money is through using affiliate links in my articles.
 This is where you earn a small commission when people shop/sign up to something through your link.
 You can also use affiliate marketing on social media platforms if you don’t have a website.

 Obviously, to be able to make money with these things you need to be getting traffic so people are actually seeing your content.

 Pinterest, has been a game changer for me.
-As a visual search engine, it’s a it’s a great way to share content and build traffic to your site.
+As a visual search engine, it’s a great way to share content and build traffic to your site.